Cost to Install a Glass Shower Door – 2023 Prices

 Framed & Sliding Door Prices

-Framed and sliding glass doors make up the most significant batch of stock glass shower doors; which is usually the least expensive option.
-The average price of these items is $200 to $500, depending on the thickness of glass, tinting, and the material used to frame the doors.
+The average price of these items is $200 to $700, depending on the thickness of the glass, tinting, and the material used to frame the doors.
 Framed doors are also the most frequently self-installed.

 Replacing a sliding or framed door will take two people only an hour or two to complete and typically costs around $500 to $1,000.
-This project includes tearing out and disposing of the old door, installing, leak-proofing, and adding hardware to the new door, when necessary.
+This project includes tearing out and disposing of the old door, installing, leak-proofing, and adding hardware to the new door when necessary.

 Semi-Frameless Door Prices